Toulouse on a winter day with a view of one of the bridges and a church

 Whether you’re drawn into the indoor market to grocery shop like a local, or simply to enjoy a small meal or a drink in one of the excellent cafés or bars, you won’t be disappointed.

-Food is an essential part of French culture, and local markets are its truest features, in even the smallest villages.
+Food is an essential part of French culture, and local markets are its truest features, in even the smallest villages like L’isle-en-Dodon, an hour outside of Toulouse.

-Intimidated by the prospect of navigating it on your own?
-There are guided food tours of the market like this one.
+Intimidated by the prospect of navigating a French market on your own, perhaps if you don’t speak the language?
+There are guided food tours of the market like this one, a 3.5-hour food tour is led by a local, showing you all the secrets of this historic market.

 From tasting wines and cheeses to the city’s best baguettes and unique regional specialties, this tour will give you a greater understanding of the Toulouse food scene.

-Local specialities you’ll try include chocolatines, delicious farm-to-counter foie gras, expertly crafted local cheeses, and exceptional charcuterie.
+Local specialities you’ll try include chocolatines (don’t call them pain au chocolat here!), delicious farm-to-counter foie gras, expertly crafted local cheeses, and exceptional charcuterie.
 You’ll cap off the visit with a private wine tasting at a tonneau in the market!

 Enjoy French wine and aperitifs.